Universal Health Insurance Scheme (UHIS)

 In India, universal health coverage has been a long-standing goal for policymakers.
 The Universal Health Insurance Scheme is one step towards achieving this goal.
 Here's how:

-- Increased Enrollment in Health Insurance: The Universal Health Insurance Scheme will cover low-income families and increase enrollments.
-It will increase the covered population, especially in rural areas, to a huge extent.
+• Increased Enrollment in Health Insurance: The UHIS supports increased enrollment among low-income families, especially in rural areas.
+It will increase the covered population, especially in rural areas, to a huge extent

-- Strengthening Healthcare Infrastructure: There is an increasing demand for quality healthcare services because of a higher enrollment of people into health insurance.
-This encourages the improvement and expansion of the medical infrastructure in India.
+• Strengthening Healthcare Infrastructure: There is an increasing demand for quality healthcare services because of a higher enrollment of people into health insurance.
+This drives improvements and expansion in India’s healthcare infrastructure.

-- Economic Growth and Productivity: Healthy people are always more productive, and the removal of financial burdens due to the expenses related to healthcare allows families to use their resources more effectively.
+• Economic Growth and Productivity: Healthy individuals are more productive, and reduced financial strain allows families to use their resources more effectively.
 In the long run, this may contribute to better economic growth.

-UHIS is an innovative attempt toward universal health coverage in India.
+UHIS is a significant step toward achieving universal health coverage in India.
 It will allow access to health services in a manner that is not only affordable but also equitable.
 This makes getting coverage and managing claims less cumbersome to achieve a step towards a healthier and more prosperous nation.